-- 1. A team requests a fourth team time-out. - 2.
-A head coach, assistant coach, or inactive quizzer initiates a Contest (except in XP5, Middle School, and B divisions, they may initiate a Contest without receiving a foul). - 3.
-A team initiates a third or additional unsuccessful Contest. - 4.
-A coach or inactive quizzer improperly communicates. - 5.
-The presenter of the Contest or Response does not stop at the calling of "time." - 6.
-A coach or inactive quizzer gives help to an active quizzer on their team. - 7.
-A team Contests with the intent of solely using it as a time-out. - 8.
+- 1. A team initiates a third unsuccessful Contest. - 2.
+A coach or inactive quizzer improperly communicates. - 3.
+The presenter of the Contest or Response does not stop at the calling of "time." - 4.
+A coach or inactive quizzer gives help to an active quizzer on their team. - 5.
+A team Contests with the intent of solely using it as a time-out. - 6.
 The Quizmaster and Judges determine by a majority vote that an un-Christlike or unsportsmanlike attitude was expressed by a coach or inactive quizzer.